leta199/Trading-Analytics/README.md

 2) What are the most popular shares by quantity sold and in which countries?

 ### DATA
-For this query we began by definging the requirements for to keep track of our stock information.
-We define the logical structure of our database.
+For this query we began by defining the requirements to keep track of our stock information and out into
 This information is broken into the following tables:

 Address - The physical adddress of the profile holders including citizenship status, and any mailing difference.